Understanding The ADHD And Schizophrenia Comorbidity

 Getty/stockbusters

-With an online platform, clients may access unique tools like worksheets, journaling prompts, and goal tracking.
+With an online platform, individuals can find unique tools like worksheets, journaling prompts, and more.
 In addition, they can attend sessions from home via phone, video, or live chat with a licensed therapist.

 Studies tend to support the effectiveness of online therapy.
 A 2022 study found that social function and attention were improved in approximately 95% of participants in an online therapy intervention targeted at managing ADHD symptoms in clients.
 While not much research exists on the efficacy of online therapy for schizophrenia treatment, online therapy generally produces the same results as in-person therapy.